MAFFPT/Hubitat/Nuki Smart Lock 2.0/Apps & drivers/debug/readme.md

 You may use this code as your production code.
 However, since there is a lot - did I mention a **massive** lot before? - of debugging code imbebbed into the apps/drivers code, it not only increases the execution time, but also increases the total code size.

 ## 'previous versions' folder

+If unfortunatelly you are faced with a new version of an app or driver, please go there and select the most recently previous version.
+This way your Nuki devices can get back to work again.

+But, please do not forget to report the problem that you have found since I can look at it.

+Good luck!